dmcquay/katas/2020-12-02-ksqldb/README.md

 - When a tag or course_tag message is received, store them raw.
 - When any of these topics are consumed, after writing the raw values, also call the helper function from step 1.
 - Optionally, publish records back to the DVS if derivative streams for this data are desired.

+## Misc Notes

+kafka-server and the broker each randomly died once while I was playing with this.
+Not sure why it is so unreliable.
+Hopefully it is specific to the dev setup provided in the docker-compose file.